Stop-Loss Order Explained with Examples

 A trailing stop is a stop-loss order set to a certain percentage below the market price.
 As the security price increases, so does the stop price.
 But the stop price doesn’t move if the price drops.
 So a trailing stop loss can further limit losses and even lock in gains.
 But trailing stops aren’t always a guaranteed win.
 Let’s look at how it can play out.

-Ideally, once the price hits $60, the order is triggered.
+Ideally, when the price hits $60, it triggers the order.
 Your shares sell for $60 each, and you make a profit of $1,000.

 Worst-case scenario – The stock price jumps right over your stop price.
 The order then acts as a standard stop-loss order.
-The shares are sold for whatever the market price is after the order is triggered.
-If we take the same scenario as the stop-loss market order, your shares are sold for $5 apiece for a loss of $4,500.
+The shares sell for whatever the market price is after the order is triggered.
+If we take the same scenario as the stop-loss market order, your shares sell for $5 apiece for a loss of $4,500.

 Note that you shouldn’t set your stops too close to market prices.
 No stock moves up in a straight line.
 Having a tight stop price can lead to selling a winning stock while it’s going through normal market price swings.

-Stop-loss orders are an effective and easy way to help minimize loss.
 For more information on how to manage risk, check your position sizing with our Position Size Calculator.
 And don’t forget to sign up for our free e-letter below!
 More informed decisions lead to better investing.
+And a stop-loss order is an effective and easy way to help minimize loss.